fluxninja/aperture/docs/content/get-started/playground/playground.md

 ### Services deployment

-Simply run `tilt up` from `playground` directory - it'll automatically start building and deploying.
+Simply run `tilt up` from the `playground` directory - it'll automatically start building and deploying.

-You can reach the WebUI by going to <http://localhost:10350> or pressing (Space).
+You can reach the web UI by going to <http://localhost:10350> or pressing (Space).

 Tilt should automatically detect new changes to the services, rebuild and